TODDLERZONE on Tuesday at 10.30am

 ♥♣ PARISH WHIST DRIVE ♠♦

-PLEASE NOTE - There will be no Whist Drive in May as the War Memorial Hall is required for Fête preparations.
-We look forward to seeing everyone again on Wednesday, June 21st.
+There will be a Whist Drive in the Memorial Hall on Wednesday, 21st June, starting at 8pm.
 All welcome.
 Enquiries to Rob and Beryl Dawson

 Eco Congregation Ireland

 Are you interested in learning more about Eco-Congregation Ireland?
 Perhaps your congregation or parish has an interest in the environment and has thought about becoming an Eco-Congregation?
+Rathfarnham Parish had an Eco-Cong group a few yerars ago, but members moved on, and perhaps it is now defunct or waiting to be revived?
 The Eco-Congregation Committee has Catholic, Presbyterian, Methodist, Church of Ireland and Quaker representatives on it and they are happy to come to speak to your group no matter how small!
-Read their monthly PDF for March 2017
+Read their monthly PDF for May 2017

 If you have any information or stories from your congregation, parish, meeting or Eco Congregation, we would love to hear from you!
 Please forward your news to us at firstname.lastname@example.org.